Fashion firms dither over instant shopping on the catwalk

 Ford dropped his one-season dalliance with the concept in 2017, and was quoted in industry media saying that his label lost out on a month of selling while clothes sat in storage before the runway presentation.

-“There are people who have been tempted by this model and have turned back on it,” said Eve Corrigan, whose Paris-based business Malhia Kent makes fabrics for Chanel, LVMH’s (LVMH.PA) Louis Vuitton and other labels.
+“There are people who have been tempted by this model and have turned back on it,” said Eve Corrigan, whose Paris-based business Malhia Kent makes fabrics for Chanel, LVMH’s Louis Vuitton and other labels.

 One challenge is to keep up the pace of sales after an initial rush when an “instant” collection goes live.